nicnocquee/nesktop/README.md

 # Why use this?

+In markdown, it's not standard to create a table without headers.
+However, you can still create a table that visually looks like it has no headers by simply placing a blank row instead of headers.
+Here’s how you can do it:

 |     |                                                                                                                                                    |
 | --- | -------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ✅  | Your app targets other web developers.
 They most likely already have Node.js and NPM installed.                                                    |